Shared Bicycle Rental Systems and Helmets

 Folding a helmet can make it easier to carry, although it still requires the same volume of impact foam.
 There is at least one folding helmet on the European market now, and two more have been announced in France and Italy.
+One that meets the US CPSC standard is now available.
 There should be more folding designs to come as the market for them increases.
 See our page on folding helmets for more.
 Folded or not, the helmet is another item for a pedestrian to carry, unless planning in advance to use a shared rental bicycle.
-That may not be a problem for backpack users, but those with purses or briefcases have to carry the helmet elsewhere.
+That may not be a problem for backpack users, but those with purses or briefcases usually have to carry the helmet elsewhere unless it folds.

 We have a page up on rental helmets with some information on what commercial rental companies do to provide helmets to their customers.

 London Cycle Hire

 The very successful Barclays Cycle Hire scheme in London (also known as the Boris Bike Scheme for strongly pro-bike London Mayor Boris Johnson) logged more than 750,000 trips in less than two months, according to Transport for London.
 For the 6,000 bicycles that works out to just over two trips per day per bicycle.
 A spokesperson for TfL was quoted in the September 28, 2010 issue of the London Telegraph saying "There have been five incidents since the scheme launched on 30 July where a cycle hire user has been injured."
 That would be an astounding bike safety record anywhere in the world, but it is not likely that TfL has good statistics yet on how many injuries there have been presenting at hospital emergency rooms, and that they are stating how many reports they have received.